Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/troubleshooting-push.md

 ### Validate SetPushIdentifier event

 Launch your app with the device connected to an [Adobe Griffon session](../../beta/project-griffon).
-Verify in the list of events that you have an event with type `SetPushIdentifier`.
+In the list of events, verify that you have an event with type `SetPushIdentifier`.
 In the details panel on the right, you can verify the value of the push token for this device.
 The value in `pushIdentifier` is the same value sent to the Adobe servers.

 <img src="../../.gitbook/assets/push_token_to_identity.png" />

 ### Validate Analytics request with Push OptIn

 Launch your app with the device connected to an [Adobe Griffon session](../../beta/project-griffon).
-Verify in the list of events that you have an event with type `AnalyticsForIdentityRequest`.
-In the details panel on the right, you can see that there is a value sent to Analytics which opts this user in to receive push notifications.
+In the list of events, verify that you have an event with type `AnalyticsForIdentityRequest`.
+In the details panel on the right, you can see that there is a value sent to Analytics that opts this user in to receive push notifications.

 <img src="../../.gitbook/assets/push_analytics_optin.png" />

 ### Validate the User ID is correct

 Launch your app with the device connected to an [Adobe Griffon session](../../beta/project-griffon).
-Verify in the list of events that you have an event with type `UPDATED_IDENTITY_RESPONSE`.
-In the details panel on the right, you will want to confirm that two values are correct:
+In the list of events, verify that you have an event with type `UPDATED_IDENTITY_RESPONSE`.
+In the details panel on the right, confirm that two values are correct:

-1. The value for `pushidentifier` should match the value sent in step 2 above
+* The value for `pushidentifier` should match the value sent in step 2 above.
-2. The value for `mid` should match the value for `mid` that is sent to Analytics.
+* The value for `mid` should match the value for `mid` that is sent to Analytics.
 If you are using a [custom visitor identifier](../../using-mobile-extensions/adobe-analytics/analytics-api-reference#setidentifier), this payload should also contain a `vid` variable with a matching value of that used to identify this user.

 <img src="../../.gitbook/assets/push_identities.png" />

 <hr />

-After completing the above steps, you can be confident that your app is correctly configured to send push messages via the SDK and Adobe.
+After completing these steps, your app is correctly configured and is ready to send push messages via the SDK and Adobe.